PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 Besides, the hyperparameter `torch_num_threads` in `train_cfgs` is also important.
 In a single training session, a larger value for `torch_num_threads` often means faster training speed.
 However, we found in experiments that setting `torch_num_threads` too high can cause resource contention between parallel training sessions, resulting in slower overall experiment speed.
 In the configs file, we set the default value for `torch_num_threads` to 16, which ensures faster training speed for a single session.
 If you need to launch multiple training sessions in parallel, please consider your device configuration.
 For example, suppose your CPU has two physical threads per core and has a total of 32 cores, if you are launching 16 training scripts in parallel, you had better not set `torch_num_threads` to a value greater than 4.

-If you find that other hyperparameters perform better, please feel free to open an issue or pull request.
+If you find that other hyperparameters perform better, please feel free to open an [issue](https://github.com/PKU-Alignment/omnisafe/issues/new/choose) or [pull request](https://github.com/PKU-Alignment/omnisafe/pulls).

-<a id="1"></a>

-[1] This paper is [safety-gym](https://openai.com/research/safety-gym) original paper.
+<a name="footnote1">[1]</a>  This paper is [safety-gym](https://openai.com/research/safety-gym) original paper.
 Its public code base [safety-starter-agents](https://github.com/openai/safety-starter-agents) implemented `SACLag` but does not report it in the paper.
 We can not find the source of `DDPGLag` and `TD3Lag`.
 However, this paper introduced lagrangian methods and it implemented `SACLag`, so we also use it as a source of `DDPGLag` and `TD3Lag`.